Volcanic ash: Airport systems

 Volcanic ash not only affects in-flight operations but can affect ground-based airport operations as well.
-Small accumulations of ash can reduce visibility, create slippery runways and taxiways, infiltrate communication and electrical systems, interrupt ground services, damage buildings and parked aircraft.
+Small accumulations of ash can reduce visibility, produce slippery runways and taxiways, infiltrate communication and electrical systems, interrupt ground services, damage buildings and parked aircraft.
 Ash accumulation of more than a few millimeters requires removal before airports can resume full operations.
 Ash does not disappear (unlike snowfalls) and must be disposed of in a manner that prevents it from being remobilised by wind and aircraft.

 Land transport

 Ash may disrupt transportation systems over large areas for hours to days, including roads and vehicles, railways and ports and shipping.
 Falling ash will reduce the visibility which can make driving difficult and dangerous.
-In addition, fast travelling cars will stir up ash, creating billowing clouds which perpetuate ongoing visibility hazards.
+In addition, fast travelling cars will stir up ash, generating billowing clouds which perpetuate ongoing visibility hazards.
 Ash accumulations will decrease traction, especially when wet, and cover road markings.
 Fine-grained ash can infiltrate openings in cars and abrade most surfaces, especially between moving parts.
 Air and oil filters will become blocked requiring frequent replacement.
 Rail transport is less vulnerable, with disruptions mainly caused by reduction in visibility.

 Marine transport can also be impacted by volcanic ash.
 Ash fall will block air and oil filters and abrade any moving parts if ingested into engines.
 Navigation will be impacted by a reduction in visibility during ash fall.
 Vesiculated ash (pumice and scoria) will float on the water surface in ‘pumice rafts’ which can clog water intakes quickly, leading to over heating of machinery.